Pylons/pyramid/docs/narr/templates.rst

 Available Add-On Template System Bindings
 -----------------------------------------

-Jinja2 template bindings are available for :mod:`pyramid` in the ``pyramid_jinja2`` package.
+Jinja2 template bindings are available for :app:`Pyramid` in the ``pyramid_jinja2`` package.
 It lives in the Pylons version control repository at `http://github.com/Pylons/pyramid_jinja2
 <http://github.com/Pylons/pyramid_jinja2>`_.
 At the time of this writing, it